 Summer Session Credits

-Summer session credits earned in Arts & Sciences courses can be used to fulfill college requirements.
+Summer session credits earned in Arts & Sciences courses can be used to fulfill college requirements (including the FWS and foreign language requirements).

-- Credit is awarded on the basis of full-time semesters spent elsewhere, up to a maximum of 30 credits per academic year.
+- Credit is awarded on the basis of full-time semesters spent elsewhere, up to a maximum of 60 credits.

-- A “C” or better is required for a course to transfer.
+- A grade of “C” or higher is required for a course to transfer.

-- Academic departments will determine how transfer courses may be used toward the major.
+- Academic departments will determine how transfer courses may be used to fulfill major or minor requirements.

 - Arts & Sciences does not accept CLEP credit.